Hossam-h/Hossam-h/README.md

 - Building **microservice-based architectures** and **API-first systems**
 - Exploring **serverless solutions** and **container orchestration**
 - Writing clean, maintainable, and testable code with a focus on scalability

 ---

-## 📈 My Interests

-- 🧱 **System design** & backend architecture
-- ⚙️ **Automation** and continuous integration
-- ☁️ **Cloud computing** and deployment optimization
-- 🔐 **Security** and best practices for web applications

----